 The Federation has continued its interests in Civic Development, Environmental Concerns/ Conservation, Garden Therapy, Historic and Memorial and Public Gardens, Horticulture, Legislation/Government Action, Public Relations, Scholarships and Youth Activities.
 It sponsors Flower Show, Landscape Design, Gardening, and Environmental Schools for the continuing education and benefit of its members.

 The Connecticut Federation NEWS publication (CFN), which has been in existence almost since the beginning of The Federation, publishes 6 issues a year to keep members informed of Federation activities.
 The NEWS is distributed electronically via email.

-Beginning in 1935, each year at its Fall Awards Luncheon, The Federation presents a Bronze Medal, its highest honor, to an individual, club or group for outstanding accomplishments in upholding the aims and purposes of the organization.
+Beginning in 1935, each year at its Fall Awards Luncheon, The Federation presents its highest honor – the Bronze Medal- to an individual, club or group for outstanding accomplishments in upholding the aims and purposes of the organization.
 A multitude of traveling silver awards and certificates of achievement are also presented at that time, both to clubs as well as to individuals.
-The first silver award was presented in 1959 – the Award of Honor to clubs (at that time only three size categories); followed in 1971 by the Ellen Carder Memorial Award in 1971 and the Lucille Schavoir Award in 1978.
-Thereafter, four or five were added every decade – with a total of 31 silver awards to date.
+The first silver award was presented in 1959 – the Award of Honor – to clubs (at that time only three club-size categories), followed in 1971 by the Ellen Carder Memorial Award and the Lucille Schavoir Award in 1978.
+Thereafter, four or five were added every decade, with a total of 31 silver awards to date.
 Tribute Awards, one of the highest awards a garden club member may receive, were begun in 1994.